 The RiverVision Leadership Project takes an interdisciplinary approach to increasing middle and high school students’ knowledge of the Mississippi River and its watershed.
-This program exposes them to a variety of water stewardship and water resource sustainability issues that impact the Mississippi and Missouri Rivers.
-The goals of the RiverVision Leadership Project are for students to understand the complexity of issues that surround stewardship of America’s great rivers; to understand how effective leadership can result in positive environmental change; to hone their own leadership skills; and to think through issues to arrive at potential working solutions.
+This program exposes students to a variety of water stewardship and resource sustainability issues impacting the Mississippi and Missouri rivers.
+The goals of RiverVision are for students to appreciate the complexity of issues in stewarding our Great Rivers; to understand how effective leadership can result in positive environmental change; to hone their personal leadership skills; and to think critically toward potential conservation solutions.
 Specifically, the RiverVision Leadership Project:

-- Combines environmental studies with other disciplines as a means of engaging students in science and conservation.
+- Combines environmental studies with STEM disciplines as a means of engaging students in science and conservation

-- Provides hands-on, experiential activities in the field that can foster a sense of wonder and personal connection to nature.
+- Engages student in experiential activities in nature to foster a sense of wonder and personal connection to our natural world.

-- Exposes students to a broad range of water stewardship and professionals in the field of conservation, science and outdoor recreation.
+- Exposes students to professionals and careers in the fields of conservation, science, engineering, water resource management and outdoor recreation.

-This internship position is a six month seasonal position and runs January through June.
-Closing date when filled.
-Work week is typically Monday – Friday 8am – 4pm, although hours may vary slightly.
+This internship is a seasonal, six-month position and runs through the Spring and Summer.
+Work week is typically Monday – Friday 8am – 4pm, although hours may vary.
 Some evening and/or weekend hours as needed.
 This is a paid internship.
-Housing is not provided for this position.
+Housing is not provided.

-The RiverVision Education Intern works under the guidance of the Environmental Education Manager, however, the entire staff from Audubon and the Army Corps of Engineers staff, and teachers from our RiverVision schools may be available to interns for special interest sessions, guidance and assistance.
+The RiverVision Education Intern works under the guidance of the Education Manager.
+However, other Audubon staff, Army Corps of Engineers staff, and teachers from our RiverVision schools may be available to interns for guidance, and assistance.

 Completion of at least two years of college coursework in environmental sciences, life sciences, biology, ecology, or education.
-Some teaching experience and/or curriculum development is necessary.
-Interns must be confident in leading a group and initiating activities, working independently and team teaching.
-Someone with experience and knowledge about the north city and county communities is preferred.
-The most important assets are a strong work ethic, self-motivation, on-going enthusiasm, commitment, flexibility, a desire to learn, and the ability to work well with others and in particular with students are required.
+Teaching experience and/or curriculum development is desirable.
+Must be confident in leading groups and initiating activities, working independently, and team teaching.
+Experience, knowledge, and a passion for working with under-resourced communities.
+Experience working with St. Louis’ North City and North County communities is desirable.
+Strong work ethic, self-motivation, on-going enthusiasm, commitment, flexibility, a desire to learn, and the ability to work well with others and in particular with students are required.
 Intern should possess the ability to walk on uneven terrain, and must be able to sit, stand, grasp, lift, carry, walk, push, reach, climb and pull for short and extended periods of time.
 Reliable transportation is required.
 Some local travel is required.